 In conclusion, perhaps you will allow me to express my opinion that in this matter it is now a fight to the finish.
-Within the next few years you will either become subjects of a servile State, exceeding in powers anything known in history, quite possibly well-fed and secure in the days of chattel slavery and resented their freedom -or you will, but only by means of the greatest struggle in history, have achieved all these things, together with freedom - freedom of speech, freedom of action, immense leisure, immense opportunity.
+Within the next few years you will either become subjects of a servile State, exceeding in powers anything known in history, quite possibly well-fed and even secure-just as many slaves were well-fed and secure in the days of chattel slavery and resented their Serfdom-or you will, but only by means of the greatest struggle in history, have achieved all these things, together with freedom-freedom of speech, freedom of action, immense leisure, immense opportunity.

 No one is going to get these things for you.
-You must choose whether you want them, and if you decide that you do, you must take action without a moment's delay.
+You must choose whether you want them, and if you decide that you do, you must take action almost without a moment's delay.